kazizi-dev/chat-bot-assistant/README.md

 Our current university website is not user-friendly, so it is hard to navigate espcially for new students.

 ## **Solution:**
-Trained a chatbot model that can classify questions and answer them.
+Build an FAQ chatbot that can assist the user with their questions.
+To do this, develop and train a model that can classify questions and answer them.

 - ### Tools:
     * Machine Learning: Tensorflow